MMdR-lab/Huang-peroxisome-melanoma/README.md

 In the outputs folder you will also find the processed single-cell gene expression (melanoma.rds).

 ## Quick start
-To reproduce the results reported in Huang et al. download GSE116237_scRNAseq_expressionMatrix.txt from the RAWDATA folder.
+To reproduce the results reported in Huang et al., download GSE116237_scRNAseq_expressionMatrix.txt from the RAWDATA folder.
 In R run the Code file single cell v1.R.
 It will walk you through the different stages of the study.

 First, We analyzed the single-cell data to generate various gene signatures that characterize different cell states, including pigmentation, SMC, NCSC and invasion.
 We referred to the article Toward Minimal Residual Disease-Directed Therapy in Melanoma for the gene signatures.
 For more information see the file signature.csv.